dstien/phpbb-salvage/README.md

 Partially recreate [phpBB](https://www.phpbb.com/) database from public HTML pages.
 Board, topic and post links will be retained by keeping their original ids, but private info such as e-mail addresses, passwords and internal messages will not be restored.
 User accounts must be manually reset by an admin for continued use.

 Due to the many customization options, a plethora of styles and long version history of phpBB, a lot of manual adjustments to ``phpbb-salvage`` must be performed to tailor the parsing for the forum you are targeting.
-The code in this repository was made to restore [forum.mm2c.com](https://forum.mm2c.com/) to phpBB 3.3.8 from a HTML scrape of its phpBB 2.0.11 with a custom style based on "subBlue", custom profile fields, ranks, bbCode and smileys.
+The code in this repository was made to restore [forum.mm2c.com](https://forum.mm2c.com/) to phpBB 3.3.8 from a HTML scrape of its phpBB 2.0.11 with a custom style based on "subBlue", custom profile fields, ranks, BBCode and smileys.

 ## Build
 ```